thiagocavalcanti/strider-posterr-api/readme.md

 ### 3 - Start application
 npm run start

+# Testing
+In the src you'll find a Postman collection so you can try it out this application

 # Phases
 ## Phase 1 - Coding
 - [x] Build out a RESTful API